The Human Truth Foundation

 q=199.

 Rwanda is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
-Rwanda does worse than average for opposing gender inequality20 (still good for Africa), supporting personal, civil & economic freedoms21 (still good for Africa), commentary in Human Rights Watch reports22, LGBT equality23 (still good for Africa) and in freethought24.
-And finally, it sits amongst the bottom 20 for the rate of gender bias (from 7 indicators)25 and in supporting press freedom26.
-After many years of state "intimidation and interference", human rights and civil organisations in Rwanda are unable to operate and unable to document human rights abuses27.
-Likewise, political opponents to President Paul Kagame are intimidated and presented with enough barriers to make them unable to operate or campaign27.
-The police have been arresting and executing people even for minor crimes, and holding many people in unofficial detention centres where some prisoners are tortured, leading to human-rights aware countries such as the UK to deny extradition of wanted people to Rwanda.27.
+Rwanda does worse than average in terms of opposing gender inequality18 (still low for Africa), supporting personal, civil & economic freedoms19 (still good for Africa), commentary in Human Rights Watch reports20, LGBT equality21 (still high for Africa) and in freethought22.
+And finally, it sits amongst the bottom 20 when it comes to the rate of gender bias (from 7 indicators)23 and in supporting press freedom24.
+After many years of state "intimidation and interference", human rights and civil organisations in Rwanda are unable to operate and unable to document human rights abuses25.
+Likewise, political opponents to President Paul Kagame are intimidated and presented with enough barriers to make them unable to operate or campaign25.
+The police have been arresting and executing people even for minor crimes, and holding many people in unofficial detention centres where some prisoners are tortured, leading to human-rights aware countries such as the UK to deny extradition of wanted people to Rwanda.25.

 For tables, charts and commentary, see: